 Career Strategist, Leader, Influencer, Speaker and Founder of Black Career Women's Network, Sherry Sims decided after working 12 years in the Human Resources industry as a Corporate Recruiter and HR Generalist for corporations such as CVS Pharmacy, AT&T, and Time Warner, she desired to utilize her experience in a different way and made the transition to becoming a Career Coach, discovering a new passion for helping people strive for career success, specifically black women.

 Why Black Career Women's Network was created

 While working in the HR industry, Sherry was inspired to create an online forum due to a lack of access to other professional black women for peer support and mentoring in her own career, and initially created Black Career Women’s Network as a LinkedIn group to share experiences, exchange dialogue and career advice.
 However, it wasn't until she changed careers, her LinkedIn group began to gain traction, and black women were seeking her out for career advice.
 She soon discovered that other professional black women like her were experiencing similar or various challenges in the workplace.
 She developed a new passion for helping people strive for career success, specifically black women.
 With her newfound passion, she decided to expand Black Career Women's Network into a national organization with an online community, career resources, exclusive list of Mentors and Coaches to further develop its members further and provide exclusive support.
 Sherry has received numerous awards and appears on Cincinnati's FOX19 affiliate as a Careers Expert.
 Her expert advice has been mentioned and quoted in print and digital publications Essence Magazine, US News, The New York Times, CNBC, and more.
-She also been featured in the Cincinnati Business Courier, Cincy Chic, Cincinnati Herald, Who's Who Cincinnati.
+She has also been featured in the Cincinnati Business Courier, Cincy Chic, Cincinnati Herald, Who's Who Cincinnati.
 Most recently, she was listed as one of the Top 20 Career Coaches to follow in 2020.